All Posts

 Announcement April 16, 2026

-The real test came during our tournament weekend.
+The real test was the 2026 tournament.
 Sixteen teams.
 Thirty-nine games over two days.
-Live streams on YouTube.
-Scorebugs on every broadcast.
+Live streams on YouTube on every court.
+Scorebugs overlaid on every broadcast.
 Real-time stats updating as games happened.
-A public website where fans could check scores, standings, and brackets from their phones.
+A public site where fans could check scores, standings, and brackets from their phones — no refresh, no waiting on someone to update a spreadsheet.

 Here are the numbers from that weekend: